Ckenen/NanoNASCseq_Project/README.md

 Please find the detailed description for the specific method in the corresponding sub-directory.

+If you are interested in the analysis of the **NanoNASC-seq** dataset, please refer to https://github.com/Ckenen/NanoNASCseq_Pipeline

 ## Contents

 | Sub-Directory | Description |